 Overall WISE Score

 Note: WISE is a competition specifically for the purpose of selecting recipients of the Wallace Scholarship.
-In addition to the Wallace Scholarship, the College of Engineering has over 80 other scholarship funds.
+In addition to the Wallace Scholarship, the College of Engineering has over 90 other scholarship funds.
 To be considered for all other College of Engineering scholarships, please complete the New/Continuing Students application within ScholarshipUniverse.
-This application will not open until November 1, 2021.
-On November 1, you will see this application appear in ScholarshipUniverse in the same place where you went to apply for WISE.
-The New/Continuing Students application will be available through February 1, 2024.
+You can find the application in ScholarshipUniverse in the same place where you went to apply for WISE.
+The New/Continuing Students application will be available from November 1, 2023 through February 1, 2024.
 Click here for instructions on how to apply for other engineering and general university scholarships.

 Yes!
 WISE is a competition specifically for the purpose of selecting recipients of the Wallace Scholarship.
-In addition to the Wallace Scholarship, the College of Engineering has over 80 other scholarship funds.
+In addition to the Wallace Scholarship, the College of Engineering has over 90 other scholarship funds.
 To be considered for all other College of Engineering scholarships, please complete the New/Continuing Students application within ScholarshipUniverse.
-This application will not open until November 1, 2021.
-On November 1, you will see this application appear in ScholarshipUniverse in the same place where you went to apply for WISE.
-The New/Continuing Students application will be available through February 1, 2024.
+You can find the application in ScholarshipUniverse in the same place where you went to apply for WISE.
+The New/Continuing Students application will be available from November 1, 2023 through February 1, 2024.
 Click here for instructions on how to apply for other engineering and general university scholarships.

-For questions, contact Jason Bosch, Interim Assistant Dean and WISE coordinator, at email@example.com.
+For questions, contact Dr. Jason Bosch, Assistant Dean for Student Success, at firstname.lastname@example.org.